ropensci/drake/README.md

 1. There is no obvious high-performance computing support.
 1. While there is a way to skip chunks that are already up to date (with code chunk options `cache` and `autodep`), this functionality is not the focus of [knitr](https://yihui.name/knitr/).
 It is deactivated by default, and [remake](https://github.com/richfitz/remake) and `drake` are more dependable ways to skip work that is already up to date.

-As in the [basic example](https://github.com/ropensci/drake/tree/master/inst/examples/basic) demonstrates, `drake` should manage the entire workflow, and any [knitr](https://yihui.name/knitr/) reports should quickly build as targets at the very end.
+`Drake` was designed to manage the entire workflow with [knitr](https://yihui.name/knitr/) reports as targets.
 The strategy is analogous for [knitr](https://yihui.name/knitr/) reports within [remake](https://github.com/richfitz/remake) projects.

 ## Factual's Drake